asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Bridges/ARI-and-Bridges-Holding-Bridges.md

 POST /bridges/{bridge_id}/addChannel?channel=56789&role=announcer
 ```

-!!! tip When is an Announcer channel useful?
+/// tip | When is an Announcer channel useful?
-    If you want to simply play back a media file to all participants in a holding bridge, e.g., "your call is important to us, please keep waiting", you can simply initiate a `/play` operation on the holding bridge itself.
-That will perform a playback to all participants in the same fashion as an announcer channel.
+If you want to simply play back a media file to all participants in a

-    An announcer channel is particularly useful when there is someone actually on the other end of the channel, as opposed to a pre-recorded message.
-For example, you may have a call queue supervisor who wants to let everyone who is waiting for an agent that response times are especially long, but to hold on for a bit longer.
-Jumping into the holding bridge as an announcer adds a small bit of humanity to the dreaded call queue experience!

-[//]: # (end-tip)
+holding bridge, e.g., "your call is important to us, please keep
+waiting", you can simply initiate a `/play` operation on the holding
+bridge itself.
+That will perform a playback to all participants in the
+same fashion as an announcer channel.

+An announcer channel is particularly useful when there is someone
+actually on the other end of the channel, as opposed to a pre-recorded
+message.
+For example, you may have a call queue supervisor who wants
+to let everyone who is waiting for an agent that response times are
+especially long, but to hold on for a bit longer.
+Jumping into the
+holding bridge as an announcer adds a small bit of humanity to the
+dreaded call queue experience!
+///

 ### Music on hold, media playback, recording, and other such things